xmrig/xmrig/doc/CPU.md

 Enable/configure or disable ASM optimizations.
 Possible values: `true`, `false`, `"intel"`, `"ryzen"`, `"bulldozer"`.

 #### `argon2-impl` (since v3.1.0)
 Allow override automatically detected Argon2 implementation, this option added mostly for debug purposes, default value `null` means autodetect.
 This is used in RandomX dataset initialization and also in some other mining algorithms.
 Other possible values: `"x86_64"`, `"SSE2"`, `"SSSE3"`, `"XOP"`, `"AVX2"`, `"AVX-512F"`.
-Manual selection has no safe guards - if your CPU doesn't support required instuctions, miner will crash.
+Manual selection has no safe guards - if your CPU doesn't support required instructions, miner will crash.

 #### `astrobwt-max-size`
 AstroBWT algorithm: skip hashes with large stage 2 size, default: `550`, min: `400`, max: `1200`.
 Optimal value depends on your CPU/GPU